top of page

 3. 🛋️ Household Noise Desensitisation

 Play recordings of fireworks, thunder, or vacuum cleaners at a low volume while your puppy enjoys a chew or meal.
-Gradually increase the volume over time, always ensuring they remain comfortable.
+Gradually increase the volume over time, ensuring they remain comfortable.

 4. 🚗 Confidence in Car Rides